-People just enter in 3d printing industry or the ones who have years of 3d printing experience, especially 3d printing noobs, may learn that there are some common issues that sometimes will happen On their 3d printers or 3d printed models.
+People just enter in 3d printing industry or the ones who have years of 3d printing experience, especially 3d printing noobs, theymay learn that there are some 3d printing problems and solutions that sometimes will happen on their 3d printers or 3d printed models frequently.

-I know sometimes it drives you crazy with the problem.
+I know sometimes it drives you crazy with the 3d printing problems.
 Today we will simply offer you a checklist of some most common troubles that you might encounter a lot in your 3d printer as well as some little tips on how to solve them by A more appropriate Cura slicing software.

 I might remind you that these problems are only for DIY 3d printers.
 We will separately with serveral parts as there's a lot to talk about.

-The most common problem is that the first layer of the models doesn’t adhere to the platform or stick too deeply with the bed, here are some following checklists that can help you solve the problem of layer adhesion.
+The 3d print common problem happens a lot is that the first layer of the models doesn’t adhere to the platform or stick too deeply with the bed, here are some following checklists that can help you solve 3d printer adhesion problems.

 - Select the appropriate rinting speed